Where did the numbers for ribbons come from??

 Wolf-Brown was a military supply business that used to be located in New York City and Los Angeles some years ago.
 They were a company that supplied various uniform accouterments including insignia, ribbons, medals, belts and buckles, and even swords.

-They and N.S.
-Meyer's ( Alot of WW2 Military related items came from them) were bought out by Vanguard Industries ( http://www.vanguardmil.com/store/splash.php ).
-For Ribbon collector's, Wolf-Brown was the most refered to.
+Wolf-Brown and N.S.
+Meyer's ( Alot of WW2 Military related items came from both of them) were bought out by Vanguard Industries in 2000. ( http://www.vanguardmil.com/store/splash.php ).
+For Ribbon collector's, Wolf-Brown was the most referred to.

 Wolf-Brown, N.S.
 Meyer, Inc., Vanguard Industries, Inc., and Ira Green all competed in the same business—manufacturing and selling medals, patches and military insignia for people serving in the United States armed forces, National Guard and local fire and police forces.
 Of the three, N.S.
 Meyer was the oldest—it had been in continuous operation since 1868.

 Wolf-Brown, as well as N.S.
 Meyers, had a multi-page color chart Pamplet with generic ribbons made up for their salesman to use and the ribbons on the WB charts were numbered from 3001-8016, not all #'s were shown and there is still discussion if all the #'s were used.
-The current WB/Vanguard #'ed charts are at: http://www.vanguardmil.com/schoolribbon.html
+The current WB/Vanguard #'ed charts are at: https://www.vanguardmil.com/pages/vanguard-color-ribbon-chart, as of 10/01/2017.

 Thus a number of Organizations could have used the same #'ed ribbon for a variety of uses.